-Cloch Housing Association is committed to facilitating a culture of promoting physical and mental health in the following ways:

-- Provide stress awareness sessions for staff; - Manage staff holiday entitlement in order that leave is taken throughout the year at reasonable intervals; - Promote the benefits of physical activity for both physical and mental health through Healthy Working Lives scheme; - Ensure that staff are not working excessive hours on a regular and prolonged basis; - Provide opportunities for employees to be active throughout their working day where possible and appropriate.
+- Cloch Housing Association is committed to facilitating a culture of promoting physical and mental health in the following ways: - ⇒ Progression and regular monitoring of the new 3-year Wellbeing Strategy. - ⇒ Provide stress awareness sessions for staff. - ⇒ Ensure that staff taken any allocated breaks. - ⇒ Manage staff holiday entitlement in order that leave is taken throughout the year - ⇒ at reasonable intervals. - ⇒ Promote the benefits of physical activity for both physical and mental health through our healthcare scheme. - ⇒ Ensure that staff are not working excessive hours on a regular and prolonged basis. - ⇒ Provide opportunities for employees to be active throughout their working day where possible and appropriate.